OSSEC HIDS Content Pack

 OSSEC Alert Log Field Normalization

 OSSEC alerts refer to the messages generated, stored, and collected from the file alerts.json.
-The OSSEC alerts log file is generated only on the OSSEC manager.
+The OSSEC alerts log file will only be generated on the OSSEC manager.

 Normalized Field Name OSSEC Source Property Notes